 Why did we veer off on this tangent?
 Because the Puritans’ sense of decline was especially acute due to their sense of historical purpose.
 They had the nagging feeling that their collective mission had derailed.
 They called it declension, an old-fashioned word for decline.
 Consequently, ministers began preaching a growing number of Jeremiad sermons that, like the Old Testament book of Jeremiah, warned of the punishments that await those that stray from the path.
 Again, Jeremiads serve a useful function – people and societies can benefit from wake-up calls or moral summons – but Puritans got gloomier as they began to question their historical role.
 Had Ronald Reagan gone back in time and announced that 1690 was “morning in America” as he did in the 1984 presidential election, the Puritans would’ve replied, “No, sir, this is evening.”

 Adding to the Puritans’ angst was their failure to become a “city on a hill” for European eyes.
 Most Protestants had stayed behind in England where they formed an army, fought the English Civil War, beheaded King Charles I in 1649 and took over the country, forming the Puritan Commonwealth.
 Colonial Puritans seemingly missed out on the real action though, unbeknownst to them, they’d helped seed an important future country.
 But, then, the inescapable truth was that nobody noticed their beacon of light and they’d left England too early.
+The only Boston most Brits knew of was the inland port in Lincolnshire, England.
 Ironically, they “missed the boat” by getting on a boat.
 Why had God betrayed them?
 Were they ever even on a special mission or was that just their own imaginations?

 Indian Wars & Salem Witch Trials

 In 1692-93, these traditions fused tragically in Essex County, north of Boston, when over 150 were accused across several villages and nineteen “witches and wizards” were sentenced to death for witchcraft.
 Why then?
 Why there?
 Freudian, feminist, and Marxist historians have all taken a stab at it, with the latest trend examining over-parenting: paying too much attention to children and, in this case, lending too much credence to their fantasies.
-Historians have wrestled with the Salem Witch Trials for centuries, but it’s best to explain it as a perfect storm or rare combination of factors — declinism, unwise judges, Indian wars, denominational strife, socioeconomic tension, pre-scientific superstition, petty jealousy, and paranoia — rather than reducing it to one interpretation.
+There was also an encephalitis outbreak around that time, symptoms of which include hallucinations, seizures, convulsions, and hyperactivity.
+Historians have wrestled with the Salem Witch Trials for centuries, but it’s best to explain it as a perfect storm or rare combination of factors — declinism, disease, unwise judges, Indian wars, denominational strife, socioeconomic tension, pre-scientific superstition, petty jealousy, and paranoia — rather than reducing it to one interpretation.
 The different interpretations aren’t mutually exclusive, but rather emphasize various things that were happening simultaneously and may have all contributed to a combustible mixture.
 Collectively, these factors form the context of the Salem Witch Trials.
 In 1692-93, panic and ignorance intersected that surrounding context with tragic results.

 It started in the home of Minister Samuel Parris.
-When his daughter Betty (9) and her cousin Abigail Williams (11) heard tales from the Malleus Maleficarum read by their family’s slave Tituba, they went into convulsions and accused other townspeople of witchcraft.
-Over the centuries, the Latin American Tituba’s identity has shape-shifted from Indian voodoo practitioner to half-Indian to half-black to black to “negro slave,” depending on the agenda of the historian or author describing her.
+When his daughter Betty (9) and her cousin Abigail Williams (11) heard tales from the Malleus Maleficarum read by their family’s enslaved Native American Tituba, they went into convulsions and accused other townspeople of witchcraft.
+Originally from Latin America, Tituba’s identity has shape-shifted over the centuries from Indian voodoo practitioner to half-Indian to half-black to black to “negro slave,” depending on the agenda of the historian or author describing her.
 Primary source court records described her as Indian.
 The girls were ill and, on one occasion, tried to run into the fireplace.
-Their symptoms mirrored those described in Puritan minister Cotton Mather’s Memorable Provinces (1689), written just a couple of years earlier.
+Their symptoms seemingly mirrored those described in Puritan minister Cotton Mather’s Memorable Provinces (1689), written just a couple of years earlier, which warned of witchcraft.
 Puritans were also aware of a purported witch outbreak in Sweden a few years earlier.

 Doing their best to protect the community, the court judges sentenced suspected witches to death based on their literal interpretations of the Old Testament (Exodus 22:18).
 In exchange for the relatively light sentence of a year in prison, Tituba confessed to having been visited by “the dark man” and casting spells.
 Later she retracted her sensational testimony, claiming that her master (Parris) bullied her into the plea bargain.
 Given the fact that England had just restructured New England’s governance four years earlier calling for greater religious toleration, the witch trials have often been cast as a reactionary stance against modernity, toleration or reason.
 However, most “enlightened” people in the Western world at the time believed in witches, including scientist Isaac Newton and physician/philosopher John Locke.